PokemonGoMap/RocketMap/docs/extras/gyminfo.md

 ## Displaying the gym details sidebar in the front-end

 To show the gym details sidebar on the front-end, ``-gi`` needs to be enabled on your webserver instance.
 To scan gyms for the gym details, ``-gi`` must also be enabled on your scanner instances.
-Hence, if have your scanners separated from the webserver instance, make sure to explicitly specify the gym details flag in the ``--only-server`` (or ``-os``) webserver instance of your setup.

 ## New Webhook